 Zhenjun (ZJ) Zhang: Ballet, Stretch/Conditioning, Jumps & Turns, Ballet Studies/Choreography, Modern

 ZJ trained in Ballet, Chinese Classical Dance, Folk Dance and Acrobatics in China.
 After dancing and choreographing professionally in China, he moved to New York where he danced with companies including Martha Graham Company and the Jose Limon Company.
-Performing work by Graham, Limon, Tudor, Kylian, McKayle, Varone, haim, Robbins and others.
+Performing work by Graham, Limon, Tudor, Kylian, McKayle, Varone, Haim, Robbins and others.
 ZJ appeared in “The King and I” Broadway and West End productions and has been involved with many productions of “The King and I” in different capacities including choreographer, dance captain and performer.
 ZJ is a member of Actor’s Equity and The Society of Stage Directors and Choreographers.
 In 2007, he completed his BFA in the Professional Dancer’s program at Cornish College of the Arts.
 Mr. Zhang joined the faculty in 2008.

-Marika Jaffe trained locally in ballet, jazz, musical theatre, tap, lyrical, modern, and hip-hop.
+Marika trained locally in ballet, jazz, musical theater, tap, lyrical, modern, and hip-hop.
 She participated in regional and national competitions with Trilogy Dance Company, where they placed 1st at nationals and who were featured on ESPN.
 Marika danced with Potion and Kontagious Performing Company, with performances at local shows, the Seahawks Pre-Game Show, as well as some area festivals including Whirligig and Winterfest at the Seattle Center.

 Marika loves to teach dance and takes the opportunity to do so whenever possible.
 She previously taught regionally and in Thailand before joining The Dance School faculty in 2017.
 With a desire to impact students’ individual expression through dance, she brings high energy, passion, and joy to each of her classes.